kailash-manasarovar/statement/docs/timeline/2024/june.md

 ![Leaflet front-side](../../content/images/leaflet-1.jpg)
 ![Leaflet back-side](../../content/images/leaflet-2.jpg)

+- It went out to 80,000 North London constituents in the Borough of Barnet.

 ### Transvestite nun

 - The night before I leave for the UK, Friday 14th June, I go for a short drink on my way back to my hotel after prayers at the grotto.